 - The Starship Heart of Gold and Marvin the Paranoid Android in the film adaptation of The Hitchhiker's Guide to the Galaxy.

-- The film I Robot pulled this off in a Twenty Minutes into the Future setting.
+- The film I, Robot pulled this off in a 20 Minutes into the Future setting.
 The latest line of robots are mostly plain, slightly transparent white, with visible blue and red lights, and very advanced (suspiciously so...).
 Even some of the other technology has a similar aesthetic; a security monitoring system consists of a thin strip of blue light.

 - The Work Pods and the interior of the Discovery in 2001: A Space Odyssey, made in 1968.
 This inspired the design of the iPod, hence the name. ("I'm sorry Dave, I can't play that...")

-- Samsung has attempted using 2001's tablet-like devices as Prior Art to Apple's iPad in a patent struggle.
+- Samsung has cited 2001's tablet-like devices as Prior Art to Apple's iPad in a patent struggle.

 - Star Wars: This aesthetic style is very common, depending on the planet or area.
-High class has this aesthetics, low class has to settle for Used Future.
+The high class has this aesthetics, the low class has to settle for Used Future.

 - Leia's ship that gets captured at the beginning of A New Hope.